solace-iot-team/Bosch-IoT-Showcase/src/README.md

 Now copy the ```` config.json ```` to the SD card and insert it into the XDK.

-**_Note: be careful when inserting the SD card into the XDK.
-I just lost one and I don't think you can open it._**
+**_Note: be careful when inserting the SD card into the XDK!
+When inserted incorrectly, the card may fall into the device._**

 ### Flash the App onto the XDK